BenjaminShinar/Books-Resources/Microsoft Azure Fundamentals/README.md

 - Azure data services - classify and protect data stored in databases(,Azure SQL, Azure Storage Account)
 - Network - limit exposure to brute force, close VM ports, secured access policies based on user, ip addresses, ports. using Just-In-Time VM access.

-Multicloud environments (using resources from other vendors, such as google GCP or amazon AWS) can be protected by Mircosoft Defender for cloud. this includes agentless protection, compliance assessments, container threat detection and protection for compute resources (windows and EC2 instances).
+MultiCloud environments (using resources from other vendors, such as google GCP or amazon AWS) can be protected by Microsoft Defender for cloud. this includes agentless protection, compliance assessments, container threat detection and protection for compute resources (windows and EC2 instances).

 ##### Assess, Secure, and Defend